Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 Visit County Durham (VCD) is strongly committed to preserving the privacy of its customers.
 This Data Protection and Security Policy lets you know about our policy for the collection and use of information about you and your transactions with us.

-Email - we will only send you emails if you specifically give us your consent to do so.
+We will only send you marketing emails if you specifically give us your consent to do so.

 How we collect personal information

 By the use of "cookies" on our website - cookies are small text files or variables which enable a website to "remember" who you are.
-Most browsers are automatically set to accept cookies but if you are using Microsoft's Internet Explorer or Firefox, you should be able to configure your browser to restrict cookies or block all cookies if you wish.
-This will however, affect your ability to log into and use the knowledge-exchange areas, e-tendering opportunities area, the media centre, and any other restricted areas of our website.
+Most browsers are automatically set to accept cookies but you should be able to configure your browser to restrict cookies or block all cookies if you wish.
+This will however, affect your ability to log into certai areas of the website, including My Account.
 Browser-specific instructions on how to restrict or block cookies may be found on the IAB's website.

 We use session cookies (which are temporary cookies) to maintain your session with the server in the areas of our site that are available to registered users.
 Our session cookies store a unique identifier to allow the server to distinguish between individual users' sessions.
 Session cookies are deleted when you close your browser.
 We sometimes use persistent cookies to enable pop-up advertisements and to prevent the server from displaying the pop-up advertisement more than once.
 Persistent cookies remain on your hard disk until you delete them.
 No cookies on our site are served or used by third parties.